kamosin/gad-app-testing-framework/E2E_TEST_CASES.md

 5. User redirected to surveys page.
 6. User redirected to Test Automation survey page.
 Popup "To start press 'Start Survey'" displayed.
 7. Each time answer is not selected, "Please select an option" popup displayed.
 Previously selected answers have yellow background color.
 After clicking "Send Your Answers" button popup "Thank You!" displayed.
+8. User redirected to surveys page.
+9. Data updated according to answers.